-- Contraception and general pregnancy advice: Ask your GP. endocrinologist or obstetrician for help to choose the best contraception for you and your partner while you are planning and preparing for pregnancy. - Referrals: Ask your GP for referrals to see diabetes health professionals such as an endocrinologist, credentialled diabetes educator/diabetes nurse practitioner and accredited practising dietitian, and discuss your options for specialised maternity care. - Blood glucose targets: Aim for an HbA1c of 6.5% (48mmol/mol) or less before pregnancy (or as close to this target as possible, depending on your risk of hypos).
-Discuss individual targets with your health professionals. - Folic acid supplements: Start taking high-dose (2.5-5mg/day) folic acid, ideally three months before becoming pregnant and continue during the first three months of pregnancy. - Review insulin therapy: Talk to your health professionals about whether the type of insulin you are taking and your insulin doses need any changes.
-Consider whether an insulin pump might be a good option for you. - Medications: Ask your doctor to review all of the medications you are taking to check if they are safe to take during pregnancy. - Diabetes-related complications: Have a full complications screening, and any complications treated and stabilised before becoming pregnant. - Continuous or flash glucose monitoring: ask your diabetes health professionals for information about CGM or Flash GM devices and access through the NDSS. - Blood pressure: Have your blood pressure checked and stabilised before becoming pregnant. - Weight management: Aim for your weight to be as close as possible to the healthy range before pregnancy, and discuss pregnancy weight gain with your health professionals. - Diet and supplements: Take a supplement that contains at least 150 micrograms (150ug or mcg) of iodine and check with your doctor and/or accredited practising dietitian whether you need to take multivitamin or other supplements. - Vaccinations: Make sure your vaccinations are up to date. - Smoking: If you are a smoker, stop smoking ask your health professionals for help. - Alcohol and other drugs: Avoid alcohol and other drugs completely during pregnancy.
+- Contraception and general pregnancy advice: Ask your GP. endocrinologist or obstetrician for help to choose the best contraception for you and your partner while you are planning and preparing for pregnancy. - Referrals: Ask your GP for referrals to see diabetes health professionals such as an endocrinologist, credentialled diabetes educator/diabetes nurse practitioner and accredited practising dietitian, and discuss your options for specialised maternity care. - Blood glucose targets: Aim for an HbA1c of 6.5% (48mmol/mol) or less before pregnancy.
+Discuss individual targets with your health professionals. - Folic acid supplements: Start taking high-dose (2.5-5mg/day) folic acid ideally three months before becoming pregnant and continue during the first three months of pregnancy. - Review insulin therapy: If you are taking insulin to manage your diabetes, ask your doctor whether the types of insulin or your insulin doses need any changes. - Medications: Ask your doctor to review all of the medications you are taking to check if they are safe to take during pregnancy. - Diabetes-related complications: Have a full complications screening, and any complications treated and stabilised before becoming pregnant. - Blood pressure: Have your blood pressure checked and stabilised before becoming pregnant. - Weight management: Aim for your weight to be as close as possible to the healthy range before pregnancy, and discuss pregnancy weight gain with your health professionals. - Diet and supplements: Take a supplement that contains at least 150 micrograms (150ug or mcg) of iodine and check with your doctor and/or accredited practising dietitian whether you need to take multivitamin or other supplements. - Vaccinations: Make sure your vaccinations are up to date. - Smoking: If you are a smoker, stop smoking ask your health professionals for help. - Alcohol and other drugs: Avoid alcohol and other drugs completely during pregnancy.